 Following his arrest, Patriots head coach Bill Belichick announced Hernandez had been released from the team.
 At arraignment, Hernandez pleaded not guilty to first-degree murder and was ordered to be held without bail.

-To hear more about the case and the outcome of Hernandez’s murder trial, watch part two of “Aaron Hernandez Uncovered” on Sunday, March 18 at 7 PM ET/PT.
+To hear more about the case and the outcome of Hernandez’s murder trial, watch “Aaron Hernandez Uncovered” on Oxygen.

 Crime Time is your destination for true crime stories from around the world, breaking crime news, and information about Oxygen's original true crime shows and documentaries.
 Sign up for our Crime Time Newsletter and subscribe to our true crime podcast Martinis & Murder for all the best true crime content.